-Ad fraud is unethical and problematic, but is it illegal?
+Ad fraud is certainly unethical and problematic, but is it actually illegal?
 The answer is…maybe.
 As with most internet issues, laws have not caught up with current technology which makes this an interesting subject.
 In addition to a constantly changing landscape that far outpaces slow-moving legislation, there are a number of other issues that make laws and enforcement difficult.
-These include a lack of transparency from digital ad companies, a constantly moving ad cycle, information crossing borders, and even lack of interest from the people being defrauded.
+These include a lack of transparency from digital ad companies, a continuously moving ad cycle, information that crosses borders, and even lack of interest from the people being defrauded.

 So how do we determine the legality?

 Let’s start with what laws do exist.
 There aren’t many.

 In the US, wire fraud is often the law used to prosecute cases of online fraud.
 These laws are difficult to convict on however because they generally require direct monetary transactions as well as an intent to defraud, which is nearly impossible to prove.
 Most other laws regarding advertising are monitored by the FTC and focus on ensuring that the customers are not defrauded by the advertisements themselves, rather than protecting the companies purchasing the advertisements.

 Around the world, most countries have similar laws to the US.
 The EU has passed some laws that indirectly affect ad fraud like GDPR and the EUCD.
 However, like the US, most of these laws deal with what businesses must do to protect consumers and creators rather than protecting businesses from fraudsters.
 Further complicating matters, jurisdiction is often questioned in these cases.
 Fraud rings may work from other countries with more lenient laws, making it difficult to prosecute them for their crimes.